Basavarohininagakrishnavi/atm_machine-/README.md

 - Supporting more transaction types
 - Implementing the design on an FPGA development board
 - Connecting the controller with external display and input hardware

+- 🌟 Key Takeaway
+Observe → Think → Design → Implement → Learn.
+This project represents our effort to connect a simple real-world requirement with digital hardware design and strengthen our understanding of Verilog HDL, FSM, RTL design, and verification

 ---